Skip to content

 The LLM never picks a number.

 The LLM finds discrete-impact evidence items; the formula computes the score.
-Methodology from Don't Let the LLM Pick a Number, calibrated on 18 hackathon submissions and 342 BLS occupations across 9 models.
-Reused here unchanged.
+Methodology from Don't Let the LLM Pick a Number, calibrated on 90+ hackathon submissions across three events and 342 BLS occupations across 9 models. v0.8 added a six-model v3 held-out grid and a five-regime classifier — the methodology is not a free lunch, and the calibration probe tells you which models it will help on before you run them.

 Five perspectives × five criteria.